euphort-wind/euphort-wind.github.io/content/post/aland/index.md

     image: 6pancake.jpg
     caption: Åland Pancake
 ---
 Hej!
-I'm sharing a glimpse of my experience visiting beautiful Ålands.
+I'm sharing a glimpse of my experience visiting beautiful Åland Islands.
 I was there in 2023.
 Below are some notes on what I tasted, saw and listened to.<br>
 <b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
 Therefore, everything written below is extremely subjective, and does not cover all the wonderful local features and places ☺️.

 <b>🗺 Places:</b> Mariehamn, Eckerö.<br>